Last Updated on November 28, 2022 @ 9:20 am

 Now is the time to act—you cannot wait even one day or you will put yourself at a serious disadvantage in the courts.
-If this just happened in recent days, get a father’s rights attorney who will immediately file an emergency petition for custody, visitation, and a return of possession of the children.
+If this just happened in recent days, get a father’s rights attorney who will immediately file an emergency petition for custody, visitation, parenting time, and a return of possession of the children.
 Waiting weeks or months damages your chances at gaining custody because the courts will not want to upset the new schedule that kids may have become accustomed to.

 In many states, the process of taking kids out of state (usually called ‘removal’ or ‘relocation‘ – depending on the state) is not allowed without seeking a court order.
 When you file a Petition for Dissolution / Complaint for Divorce, what you have done is forced her to stay within a certain geographical boundary with the kids or she will have likely violated a provision within the law.
 This means that neither person should make any type of significant change to possession or ownership of large property, personal items, or even the residential location/state of the children.

-Every once in a while these things turn extremely ugly, and if this is the case, and you fear for the safety of your children, do not know where they are, or believe she may be attempting to leave the state that you live in, contacting the police is also a good idea.
+Every once in a while these things turn extremely ugly, and if this is the case, and you fear for the safety of your children, do not know where they are, or believe your wife may be attempting to leave the state that you live in, contacting the police is also a good idea.
 You have the right to know where your kids are and the right to have them live with you.
 Waiting is the number one reason father’s lose their custody cases.
 You cannot, in the eyes of the court, claim both: 1.) you want custody of your kids, AND 2.) but you waited for 5-months before filing to see them.
 Get started immediately by speaking with a father’s right lawyer who will fight for you and your family.